dfelinto/blender-manual/manual/modeling/modifiers/nodes/attribute/attribute_compare.rst

    The first and second input to the math operation.
    Depending on the *Type* input, this is either an attribute name or an input of the specified data type.

-Epsilon
+Threshold
-   For the *Equal* and *Not Equal* operations, this value is used as a threshold for still considering the two inputs as equal.
+   This value is used as a threshold for still considering the two inputs as equal for the *Equal* and *Not Equal* operations,

 Result
    Name of the attribute where the computed result it stored.